varnerlab/PS1-CHEME-5660-FixedIncomeCalculations-Fall-2023/README.md

 ## Problem Statement
 We selected a `T = 30-year` United States Treasury bond that was auctioned off on `08/10/23` and issued on `08/15/2023` to test Theorem 5.
 The bond had the following characteristics:
-* The `T = 30-year` bond had an interest rate of `0.04125`, a yield of `0.04189`, and a price per $100 face value of `98.912672`.
+* The `T = 30-year` bond has an interest rate of `0.04125`, a yield of `0.04189`, and a price per $100 face value of `98.912672`.

-Simulate the bond price for the next for $\pm~20\% changes in the coupon rate and yield.
+Simulate the bond price for the next for $\pm~20%$ changes in the coupon rate and yield.
 Does the simulation support Theorem 5?

 ### Implementation
 The simulation implementation is in the `main(...)` function in the `Submit.jl` file.
 To execute the simulation, Start [Julia]() from the command line (in the directory where the `Submit.jl` file is located):